anshul-raman/jop_portal/README.md

 ## Setup
 Install and Setup Postgress

-Edit src/resources/application.properties to match your databse settings
+Edit src/main/resources/application.properties to match your database settings

-Use src/resources/db.sql to create Tables
+Use src/main/resources/db.sql to create Tables

 ---